9 Festive Christmas Dinner Party Ideas

 9. Switch it up with a unique venue

 If you’re hosting family guests in your home for the holidays, hosting another party there can be a challenge.
 So take the party somewhere else!
 With Peerspace, you can book venues of all types by the hour.
 You can even find a place with a fireplace and kitchen amenities.
-It could be a loft, historic home, mansion, cafe, bar, speakeasy, or lounge.
+It could be a loft, historic home, mansion, cafe, bar, speakeasy, cabin, or lounge.
+You can go as traditional or unique as you wish!

 Christmas dinner parties are some of the best parts of the holiday season, so be the host with the most.
 Go the extra mile with the decor, food, and drinks.
 With these Christmas dinner party ideas, your gathering is sure to be memorable.